 Definition of Confidentiality:

 Confidentiality, practically, is the act of keeping information secret or private.
 Instead of a general principle, confidentiality applies in certain situations where there is an expectation that the information shared between people will not be shared with other people.
 Confidentiality is an agreement between the parties that the sensitive information shared will be kept between the parties, and it involves someone with a fiduciary duty to the other to keep that information secret unless permission is given.
-This person is often a lawyer or doctor that has a duty to protect that information.
+This person is often a lawyer or doctor that must protect that information.
 It applies to and protects the information rather than the individual and prevents access to this information.

-- Confidentiality Agreements: Confidentiality agreements are common when a person has received sensitive information through a job or conversation.
+Confidentiality agreements are common when a person has received sensitive information through a job or conversation.
 Confidentiality agreements will usually be narrow and apply only to specific information that is agreed upon.
 The parties that the information was shared between will sign an agreement that they will not share the information with anyone else without permission.

 As demonstrated by these examples, an important aspect of confidentiality is that the person sharing the information holds the power to end the duty to confidentiality.
 The passive recipient is bound by the duty until they receive permission.